 Dr. Brimmer received his doctorate from Harvard University in 1957, concentrating in monetary economics and international trade.1

 Thanks to the generosity of an anonymous donor, the American Economic Association and its Committee on the Status of Minority Groups in the Economics Profession (CSMGEP) announces the establishment of the annual Andrew Brimmer Undergraduate Essay Prize.
-The winner will receive a check for $1,000 and a plaque from the president of the American Economic Association.
+The winner will receive a check for $1,000.

 - An essay on the “economic well-being of Black Americans” of 750 words or less (including charts and figures) should be submitted as indicated below before the deadline.